btcpayserver/btcpayserver-doc/FAQ.md

 - Polis (POLIS)
 - Viacoin (VIA)

+## Why can't I just give my Bitcoin address to a buyer?

+Re-using the address for receiving payments is a privacy issue.
+Providing a different address manually to each customer is not an optimal solution.
+Imagine having to send an e-mail to everyone that wants to pay you with cryptocurrency.

+BTCPay solves the address re-use and automates the checkout process.
+The software is a complete, automated invoicing system.
+It integrates into your checkout process and customers can pay you in Bitcoin or altcoins in a few clicks.

+After the payment, the software notifies your store that the order has been paid/completed.
+Depending on the e-commerce software you're using, it can also change the order status.
+All you have to worry about is getting items shipped, leave the invoicing and payment processing to BTCPay.

+## Does BTCPay need my private key?

+Absolutely not.
+The fact that BTCPay Server never needs access to your master private key for on-chain transactions is a huge security advantage.
+Even if your server gets hacked, your funds from the on-chain transactions are always safe.
+Securing your on-chain funds, comes down to [securing your wallet](https://btcinformation.org/en/secure-your-wallet).

+If you have a lightning node, BTCPay technically has access to the keys (macarons) of your LN.

+### Address re-use - How BTCPay creates a different address?

+BTCPay generates a different address for each invoice.
+The address is derived from your [xpubkey](https://bitcointalk.org/index.php?topic=2828777.0).
+Your private keys are never uploaded or required by BTCPay.
+The software only needs your extended public key.
+You can create your private key in your software or hardware wallet and import the public key (xpub) into BTCPay so that it can derive addresses from it.
+Meanwhile, you should stick to the best practices for protecting your private key.

 ## Does BTCPay Server support crypto to fiat conversion?

 At this time, it is not possible to instantly convert your payments into fiat through BTCPay.
 This feature is planned for the future, but there is no ETA.